Updated April 10, 2021

 The study showed the share of female ambassadors is low, glaringly so.
 Eighty-five percent of the world’s ambassadors are male, making this high prestige post yet another international post that is still dominated by men.
 The share of female ambassadors is not distributed uniformly among countries and regions, however.
 Overall, the Nordic countries send out the most women, followed by North America and Oceania, in contrast with Asia, which sends particularly few women.
 To be sure, there are individual countries that break this general pattern, such as the Philippines.

 As the number of female ambassadors seems to be on the increase at a relatively rapid pace in the twenty-first century, however, the world of ambassadors may not remain as male dominated much longer.
-If you are interested in learning more, you can find the study here.
+If you are interested in learning more, you can read the Oxford Foreign Policy study called “Gender, International Status, and Ambassador Appointments”.